ericm48/azure-asa/hello-spring-controller/README.md

 Please note:
 * Several commands are run in the background using the '&'.
 You may wish to NOT do this.
 Just be aware of what you are doing.
 * Below are example commands for the ENTERPRISE Tier.
+* 25-Sept-2023: This setup has integrated [direnv](https://direnv.net). for managing environment variables & Azure Defaults.
+Please see the .envrc file(s), customize to your needs.

 ## Setup Commands: